Business Management

 Learning Outcomes:

-Upon completing this course, students understand the relevance of data along with the possibilities to analyze these in the context of management accounting and financial management, as well as for operative management.
+Upon completing this course, alumni understand the relevance of data along with the possibilities to analyze these in the context of management accounting and financial management, as well as for operative management.
 Facilitated by their increased will-ingness and ability to change, they recognize the transformed requirements profile for corporate management that has arisen due to digitalization as well as current IT analyses potentials.
-Students have acquired decision-making and problem-solving skills and are able to resolve practical operative and financial problems as well as sustainability aspects applying relevant methods, tools, and programs.
+Alumni have acquired decision-making and problem-solving skills and are able to resolve practical operative and financial problems as well as sustainability aspects applying relevant methods, tools, and programs.
 They are sensitized for automated and machine-made recommendations for actions and can, due to their enhanced analysis and assessment skills, gauge the necessary involvement of human decision-making and problem-solving requirements.

 Superior module: